 Arts Education Leadership Development Cohort: Join us to develop a cohort of rising arts education leaders!
 Develop your knowledge and understanding of arts education in five monthly FREE sessions and earn a certificate of completion when you attend the entire series.
 Topics in the series include arts education standards, integration, valuing, funding, access and equity.
 Encouraged to participate: Sonoma County classroom teachers, arts and culture organizations, teaching artists, Curriculum & Instruction personnel, or leaders of parent support groups.
 WHEN: 2nd Thursday of the each month, August 13 – December 10, 2020, 3:00-4:00pm PT, via Zoom.
 (Thank you for your interest – the cohort is now full!)

 Arts Communication & Advocacy Working Group: This group of arts education supporters (parents, teachers, students, community members) are organizing community resources and messaging to build public will for arts education.
 A letter was recently sent to Sonoma County school district governance teams offering partnership during the challenging times ahead, asking that the arts remain available for students.
+Read the September 9, 2020 letter English or in Spanish

 Arts Teaching & Learning Working Group: Education Leaders including Arts Education Framework Planning Grantees have organized to develop a professional learning community around arts integration and develop professional development to support arts integration and social emotional learning.